noraeisner/LATTE/README.md

 	pip3 install tessLATTE

-In order for LATTE to work you will need to have the right versions of certain modules installed, so downloading it in a virtual environemt. **Note: ensure that the matplotlib version that you are using is v3.2.0rc1 (pip install matplotlib==3.2.0rc1).**
+In order for LATTE to work you will need to have the right versions of certain modules installed, so downloading it in a virtual environemt. **Note: ensure that the matplotlib version that you are using is v3.2.0rc1 (pip install matplotlib==3.2.0rc1).
+You will also need a module called TKinter installed.
+If this is not already installed please use: sudo apt-get install python3-tk .**

 The first time that the program is run you will be prompted to enter a path to a file on your computer where all the output data will be stored (this path can be changed later using --new-path).
-The first time that the code is run it will also have to download the text data files from MAST (this only has to run once).
-This may take a couple of minutes so be patient.
+The first time that the code is run it will also have to download the text data files from MAST, which are around 325M.
+This download will only have to run in full once but may take a couple of minutes to complete.

 ### How to run it?